-The College of Arts and Sciences boasts a wide variety of research service facilities to encourage the innovation and work of our faculty and students, as well as to provide support services to the residents and commercial enterprises in South Carolina.
-Our facilities are also available to and widely used by visiting researchers in a variety of fields.
+Our research facilities encourage innovation among our faculty and students, provide services to residents and commercial enterprises in South Carolina, and are used by visiting researchers.

 More and more we depend on Geographic Information Systems (GIS) data.
 Our center is committed to refining and improving the systems, consulting with users and providing advanced training.

 A magnetometer with field strength up to 7 Tesla, sensitivity of <10-7 emu and temperature range from 1.8 - 350 K is available in the Magnetic Measurement Facility.